nkonstantinou/aspirecyprus.com/content/authors/admin/_index.md

 ---

-Dr. Kambanaros is Associate Professor of Speech Pathology.
+Maria Kambanaros is Professor of Speech Pathology.
 She served as inaugural Chair of the then newly created Department of Rehabilitation Sciences and as former Dean (first- ever female) of the School of Health Sciences at the Cyprus University of Technology.
 Currently, she directs the Centre of Research on Neurological Communication Disorders & Rehabilitation, established on her initiative.
 With bachelor and doctoral degrees in speech pathology from the School of Medicine at Flinders University of South Australia, she is a certified bilingual English–Greek speech–language pathologist with over 30 years of clinical experience and academic appointments in Greece and Cyprus.
 The process of her promotion to Professor will begin on April 2nd 2017.